 In 2015, French oboist Olivier Stankiewicz was appointed principal oboe of the London Symphony Orchestra.
 In the same year he won 1st Prize at the Young Concert Artists international auditions in Leipzig and in New York.

-Since 2011 Olivier has been a founder member of the WARN!ING Collective, a group that frequently commission new works, experimenting with sound painting, improvisation and innovative performance experiences.
-Their work has included concert-installations at the Zenith de Paris, Gaîté Lyrique, Printemps des Arts of Monaco, and several broadcasts on France Musique.
+Since 2011 Olivier has been a founder member of the WARN!NG Collective, a group that frequently commission new works, experimenting with sound painting, improvisation and innovative performance experiences.
+Their work has included concert-installations at the Gaîté Lyrique, Printemps des Arts of Monaco, and several broadcasts on France Musique.

 “Olivier Stankiewicz's lovely mellow oboe tone could lull even the most insomniac Titania to restful repose.”

 Download publicity pack

 “This gifted musician has exceptional musicality, with melodic fluidity and precision in every phrase, not to mention a beautiful tone.”